ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 -   one of predicted Y direction vs. actual Y direction

-Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the vertical axis) *and* that all subplots use the same scale.
+Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the horizontal axis) *and* that all subplots use the same scale.
 Label each axes, and each plot (indicate which plot shows the velocity in the X direction and which shows the velocity in the Y direction!)